-Mantras are often referred to as the words by which we live.
-Here, I’ll discuss the significance of mantras and how it can help you, suggest useful mantras, and provide some guidance on creating your own mantra.
+Mantras and affirmations are used to positively change your perception and draw attention away from damaging, toxic thoughts.
+They are repeated words or phrases that motivate and inspire you.
+Here, I’ll discuss the significance of mantras and how they can help you, suggest useful mantras, and provide some guidance on creating your own mantra.

 A Resource: Deva Primal and Miten are musicians who use mantras they have learned from their teacher in an ashram in India.
-I highly suggest their work and music.
+I highly recommend their work and music.
 They are very passionate, talented, and kind.
 I had the honor of seeing them perform in Peru and conversed with them for one of my former projects.
 They have a recorded 21 day video challenge (accessible and free) where each day for 15 minutes you can learn and try mantras.
-Otherwise, you can listen along to their music (they were recently Grammy-nominated).
+Otherwise, you can listen along to their music.
+(They were recently Grammy-nominated.)

 Mantra Assembly and Use:

 Choosing your mantra is about choosing a sound, word, or phrase that caters to what you need.
-For some people, its purpose builds self-esteem like “I am enough.”
-For others, it’s goal-setting and motivation.
+Mantras serve the purpose of building self-esteem like “I am enough.”
+A mantra is also for setting goals and boosting motivation.
 Have fun with it, and paste it around your living space.
 They can be reminders like “My words affect my wellbeing.”
-If you choose to make it something you see, it can be an image that means something to you with a word that brings that image to mind.
+If you choose to make it something you see, it can be an image that means something to you paired with a word that brings that image to mind.

-Mantras can be used as intentions to start and end your day like “Today I will shine my light,” “I give thanks,” or “I choose to see the beauty life has to offer.”
+Mantras are used as intentions to start and end the day like “Today I will shine my light,” “I give thanks,” or “I choose to see the beauty life has to offer.”
 When creating your mantra, utilize other languages.
+Learning about what the words mean helps direct the intention.
 Look how well “Hakuna Matata” works!
-I’m learning Spanish, so I could use “Siento amor” for “I feel love.”
-Sometimes languages have words for things that others don’t or use completely different sounds.
+I’m learning Spanish, so I could use “Siento amor” for “I feel love” or the popular, “Que sera, sera” (“What will be, will be”).
+Different languages have words for things that others don’t and use completely different sounds.

 Mantras are meant to raise our frequency and help us feel better, but they are not to be confused with excuses or invalidating pain.
 If your mantra is “everything happens for a reason” (add that to my over-used list, you can do better), saying this to someone or to yourself when faced with some kind of tragedy can be belittling towards the pain, guilt-invoking, and ultimately unhelpful.
 While it’s helpful be positive and try to change your perspective, the magic of mantras comes from honoring growth.
 Sometimes mantras will get you through challenges, other times you’ll get mantras from having gone through challenges.
 They needn’t be imposed.